What Are User Personas In UX & Why Are They So Important In App Development?

-Now that you know everything that’s awesome about Stripe, here is one minor consideration.
+Now that you know everything that’s awesome about Stripe, here’s one minor consideration.

-Suppose you want to integrate Stripe into your online business or add extra features to the existing platform.
+Suppose you want to integrate the payment gateway into your online business or add extra features to the existing platform.
 In that case, you will need the necessary technical resources (developers or testers) to manage such tasks.
-Even though the documentation of Stripe is pretty straightforward, you will have to do some coding to stitch all the pieces together.
-Yet, this minor consideration is not really Stripe’s disadvantage since payment gateways expect some assistance from the developers.
+Even though their documentation is pretty straightforward, you will have to do some coding to stitch all the pieces together.
+Yet, this minor consideration is not really their disadvantage since payment gateways expect some assistance from the developers.

 In short, Stripe’s API is excellent for businesses having developers who can build a customised online e-commerce experience.
 Unfortunately, companies without technical resources will have to pay extra for a separate e-commerce solution.

 Stripe provides a convenient and secure payment platform for businesses.
 With its services, companies can confidently accept payments online without worry – all while paying affordable transaction, processing and payment fees to use the service.

 Stripe offers businesses an array of payment-processing services ranging from managing chargebacks and refunds to providing customer support.
 Along with this comes a fee structure based on transaction value, which varies in percentage depending on the country, anywhere between 2.9%-3.9% plus USD $0.30 per transaction, while those utilising subscription billing are charged 0.5%-1%.
 This covers processing expenses needed for all their services provided under one roof